wahur666/ConquestFrontierWarsRay-mirror/docs/Frontend-of-Conquest.md

 ## Purpose

-This document defines the practical frontend direction for porting the original
+This document defines the first frontend architecture for porting the original
 Conquest: Frontier Wars menu/UI into the current raylib-based framework.

-The goal is not to redesign the frontend first.
-The goal is to:
+Goals:

-1. reproduce the original authored frontend faithfully
+1. reproduce the authored frontend faithfully
 2. render it through the current framework
-3. scale the authored `800x600` composition into a centered `1080p`-class presentation with black side bars
+3. scale the original `800x600` screen into a centered modern viewport with black side bars
-4. keep the implementation simple enough that later `MiniLayout` experiments can happen without blocking the legacy port
+4. keep the port simple enough that later `MiniLayout` work stays optional

 ## Core Decision

-The frontend should start with a **fixed-position legacy composer**, not with a general dynamic layout engine.
+Start with a **fixed-position legacy composer**, not a dynamic layout engine.

-That means:
+Implications:

 - `Menu1.xml` and similar data remain the source of truth
 - controls are materialized at authored coordinates
 - the whole menu subtree is scaled and centered as one composed surface
-- component naming may align with original data types where that reduces translation friction
+- legacy-facing names are acceptable where they improve traceability

-`MiniLayout` remains useful later for new framework-native screens.
-It is not the first tool for the legacy frontend import.
+`MiniLayout` stays relevant for later framework-native screens.
+It is not the import path for the legacy menus.

 ## Base Presentation Model

-### Authored space

-The original frontend data is authored in an `800x600` coordinate space.
+The original frontend is authored in `800x600`.
+Records such as `BUTTON_DATA`, `STATIC_DATA`, `ANIMATE_DATA`, `DROPDOWN_DATA`,

-Legacy records such as:

-- `BUTTON_DATA`
-- `STATIC_DATA`
-- `ANIMATE_DATA`
-- `DROPDOWN_DATA`
-- `LISTBOX_DATA`
-- `SLIDER_DATA`

-all encode local positions and dimensions in that base coordinate system.
+`LISTBOX_DATA`, and `SLIDER_DATA` already store positions and sizes in that space.

-### Display rule

-The runtime should compose the frontend in authored coordinates, then apply one uniform viewport transform.
+The runtime should compose the menu in authored coordinates, then apply one uniform viewport transform.

 For `1920x1080`: